-I've had this unit for two years, and this is it's third Summer in California, and it's still running just fine.
-I did some research before committing to get one, kind of had to, considering I was on a tight budget and Summer was rapidly approaching.
+I've had this unit for two years, and this is its third Summer in California, and it's still running just fine.
+I did some research before committing to getting one, kind of had to, considering I was on a tight budget and Summer was rapidly approaching.

-The Frigidaire FRA052XT7 is a best selling unit and receives consistent good reviews from consumers.
-It has 5,000 btu of cooling power, ideal for small rooms or spaces from 150sq feet to 200sq feet.
+The Frigidaire FRA052XT7 is a best selling unit and receives consistently good reviews from consumers.
+It has 5,000 BTU of cooling power, ideal for small rooms or spaces from 150sq feet to 200sq feet.

-It's quite the compact unit measuring 13.2 x 16 x 12 inches and weighs in about 35 pounds.
+It's quite the compact unit measuring 13.2 x 16 x 12 inches and weighs about 35 pounds.
 This unit is also environmentally safe utilizing Eco-friendly R410A refrigerant.
 This mini air unit comes equipped with an Antimicrobial filter that kills airborne bacteria and purifies the air while cooling it.
-Comparably to other units in it's size and class, it operates quietly.
-Additionally it is energy conscious operating with a low voltage start-up conserves power and saves you more money.
+Comparable to other units in its size and class, it operates quietly.
+Additionally, it is energy conscious operating with a low voltage start-up conserves power and saves you more money.

 2. Lifesmart Air Conditioner